Madison County, Florida: Politics

+Like the rest of the Solid South, Madison County was reliably Democratic, with no Republican carrying it until 1964.
+Democrats were still able to carry the county after 1964, with Jimmy Carter and Bill Clinton each carrying the county twice, but their performance began to falter afterwards.
+Joe Biden's performance in the county in 2020 was the worst since 1972 in terms of percentage of the county vote share.

 Notable residents

 The small town of Greenville was the childhood home of rhythm and blues giant Ray Charles.
 Professional football player Chris Thompson is also from the Town of Greenville.
 Professional baseball player Lorenzo Cain is from Madison County.
 Scott Phillips, drummer for the bands Creed and Alter Bridge is also from Madison.